4 Ways to Figure Out If You're With the Right Person

 Posted March 8, 2016 | Reviewed by Lybi Ma

 For men and women in the early stages of a relationship—dating, moving in, or even engaged—there’s often one lingering question in the air.
 Skeptical friends and risk-averse relatives alike may ask it.
-Your girlfriend’s mother may turn to you at dinner party and ask, "I just have to know…what makes my daughter The One?"
+Your girlfriend’s mother may turn to you at a dinner party and ask, "I just have to know…what makes my daughter The One?"
 Or your bachelorette party may be coming to its sloppy conclusion when your maid-of-honor blurts, "Are you sure you wanna spend the rest of your life with him?"

 That question all newly-committed couples face is this: